ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 ```
 Generates both the Ballerina service and Ballerina client stub for a given OpenAPI file.

 This `-i <openapi-contract>` parameter of the command is mandatory.
-As an input, it will take the path to the OpenAPI contract file ie `my-api.yaml` or `my-api.json`.
+As an input, it will take the path to the OpenAPI
+ contract file (i.e., `my-api.yaml` or `my-api.json`).

-`--service-name`  This is an optional parameter which allows you to change the generated service name.
+The `--service-name`  is an optional parameter, which allows you to change the generated service name.

 You can give the specific tags and operations that you need to document as services without documenting all the operations using these optional `--tags` and `--operations` commands.

 `(-o|--output)` is an optional parameter.
-You can give the output path for the generated files.
+You can use this to give the output path for the generated files.
 If not, it will take the execution path as the output path.

 ##### Modes
-If you only want to generate a service you can set the mode as `service` in the openapi tool
+If you  want to generate a Service only, you can set the mode as `service` in the OpenAPI tool.

 ```bash
 ballerina openapi   -i <openapi-contract> --mode service
                                [(-o|--output) output file path]
 ```

-If you only want to generate a client you can set the mode as  `client` in the openapi tool.
+If you want to generate a Client only, you can set the mode as  `client` in the OpenAPI tool.
 This client can be used in client applications to call the service defined in the OpenAPI file.

 ```bash